 The best general advice for who to select is to pick 9-12 clients you most want to clone.
 The kinds of long-term clients you want more of.
 (Michael’s Note: This is why it’s called a client advisory board, and not a customer advisory board!)

-After going through your full client list, you may find that you want more than the dozen that makes for an ideal sized group.
+After going through your full client list, you may find that you want more than the dozen that make for an ideal sized group.
 Pick the top 12, and keep the rest of the list for later.
 If your board is a success, it will be a good idea to start rotating membership.
 After 2 years or so, you will begin “graduating” board members and bringing in new blood (the clients who didn’t get an advisory board invitation letter the first time).

 Some advisors think the advisory board should represent the full spectrum of clients in their practice – this is a mistake.
 A clear and effective market niche is fundamental to a successful marketing plan.
 One of the greatest benefits of an advisory board is that it can help you to better understand your particular value and what differentiates you from other advisors.
 To help achieve clarity in tailoring your service mix and marketing strategy, your client advisory board should be composed of the target clients you’re trying to reach in your niche – those who represent your ideal client.